-How you can help your child to prepare to return to school?
+How you can help your child to prepare to return to school after a holiday period?

-Please do support us by preparing your child over the summer holidays by:
+Please do support us by preparing your child over the holidays by:

 talking to them about what they have missed about school, what they would like to do at school, what they enjoy about school.